semgrep/semgrep-docs/docs/notifications.md

 To enable MR comments:

 1. Log into Semgrep's [Dashboard > Settings](https://semgrep.dev/manage/settings) to obtain your deployment ID and an API token.
-2. Examine your [policy settings](https://semgrep.dev/manage/policies/starter-policy?tab=settings) and make sure that PR comments are enabled.
-PR comments are the same thing as MR comments.
+2. Examine your [policy settings](https://semgrep.dev/manage/policies/starter-policy?tab=settings) and make sure that PR comments are enabled (MR comments and PR comments are enabled by the same toggle switch).
 3. Create an API token on gitlab.com by going to [Profile > Access Tokens](https://gitlab.com/-/profile/personal_access_tokens) and adding a token with `api` scope.
 4. Copy the token that GitLab gives you.
 5. Navigate to your repository's Settings > CI/CD, scroll down to 'Variables', and click 'Expand'.
 The url will look like https://gitlab.com/myusername/myproject/-/settings/ci_cd.